Social housing: Tenants in state and community housing

 To be able to get funding from the government, community housing providers have to be registered with the Community Housing Regulatory Authority (part of the Ministry of Housing and Urban Development (HUD)).
 The Authority’s role is to make sure that community housing providers provide good quality homes, have good tenancy management services, and are well-managed financially.

-Issues to do with bonds are dealt with by Tenancy Services at the Ministry of Business, Innovation and Employment (MBIE) (see “Rent, bonds and other costs” in this chapter).
-Disputes with your housing provider can be taken to mediation and, if necessary, to the Tenancy Tribunal, just like tenancy disputes with private landlords (see “The Tenancy Tribunal: A court to decide tenancy disputes” in this chapter).
+Issues to do with bonds are dealt with by Tenancy Services at the Ministry of Business, Innovation and Employment (MBIE) (see: “Rent, bonds and other costs”).
+Disputes with your housing provider can be taken to mediation and, if necessary, to the Tenancy Tribunal, just like tenancy disputes with private landlords (see: “The Tenancy Tribunal: A court to decide tenancy disputes”).

 Who are “community housing providers”?

 These include church and iwi organisations and housing trusts and foundations.
 They have to register with the Community Housing Regulatory Authority and meet the required standards.
-In June 2021, there were 60 organisations registered with the Authority.
-For a list of registered community housing providers, go to: www. chra.hud.govt.nz/about-chra/register
+As of May 2023, there were 72 organisations registered with the Authority.
+Find a list of registered community housing providers here (or, go to: chra.hud.govt.nz and search “register”).

 The Community Housing Regulatory Authority supervises and monitors community housing providers.
 It does this annually for each organisation, checking them against the performance standards they’re required to meet, and it will also investigate if there are complaints from tenants.
 The Authority can suspend or revoke an organisation’s registration if appropriate.